 - The region’s culture is Ladin and all aspects of this valley reflect a mix of its Austrian and Italian heritage.
 Some of the locals still speak Ladin, but most speak German or Italian.
 Ladin cuisine typically involves dishes made up of a few hearty ingredients.

 Alta Badia is one of the major ski resorts in the Dolomite ski area in Italy, just below the border of Austria.
 Located in the Sudtirol (South Tirol) region, it is made up of several villages that serve as bases for this spectacular ski resort.
 And while Alta Badia is a large resort itself, one of its huge advantages is that it forms the northeastern corner of the Sella Ronda circuit, the famous roundtrip that links resorts around the Sella massif and its awe-inspiring limestone formations.
 It takes an entire day to ski the 40km of runs without ever having to take off your skis (see excerpt below for more detail on the Sella Ronda).
 Of course, you will want to take them off to enjoy lunch at one of the many fantastic mountain hut restaurants scattered around the slopes.
 Alta Badia ski resort emphasises dining so if you’re into Italian food (how could you not be?) then this is certainly a great place to come.
-There are three restaurants in the area that have been awarded Michelin stars, and some of the top chefs from the area have partnered with mountain huts to provide dishes highlighting local Ladin (the region) specialties.
+There are two restaurants in the area that have been awarded Michelin stars, and some of the top chefs from the area have partnered with mountain huts to provide dishes highlighting local Ladin (the region) specialties.
 As far as on-mountain dining goes, very few ski resorts in the world can compete with Alta Badia and the Dolomites region – and better yet the meals (and the wine) are usually great value.

 Alta Badia’s most central and well-known village, Corvara serves as a great base for skiers who want to do as much exploring around the region as possible.
 To the east is the main Alta Badia ski area.
 To the west is the Selva and the Val Gardena area, which has some of the area’s more advanced ski runs and to the south is Arabba – another area for more advanced skiers.
 Staying here gives you the best access to everything (including the Sella Ronda).
 The village is quite busy, spread out and sadly dominated by a main road.
 But there are some quaint hotels (including the Scout favorite – La Perla), good restaurants and some decent shopping.
 Out of all the villages of Alta Badia, Corvara has the most lively après scene.